sin-x/HackerRank-FPGA-Interview/4-Complexity.md

 - [ ] 3, 2, 1

+### Question 2
-##### 2) Order the following statements from lowest logic utilization to highest.
-Assume X, Y, and Z are 32-bit unsigned integers.
+**Order the following statements from lowest logic utilization to highest.
+Assume X, Y, and Z are 32-bit unsigned integers.**
 ```
 1. Z1 <= X - Y;
 2. Z2 <= X + 1;